Skip to content

 3. Paste the URL and confirm.

 Mention fetches the page and adds it to your asset list.
-As with crawled pages, only activated links contribute to Glossaries, Playbooks, Articles, and SOPs.
+Only activated links contribute to Glossaries, Playbooks, Articles, and SOPs.

 Things to know

-• Links respect the same access rules as web crawls: pages behind a login, paywall, or robots restriction may not be ingestible.
+• Pages behind a login, paywall, or robots restriction may not be ingestible.

 • Links sync on the same daily schedule as other sources, so updates to the page are picked up over time.